iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Vector Spaces/Metric Space.md

 ### **Intro**

-Metric space is a function defines over a set $S$ and returns a non-negative real number that gives a sense of distance between any 2 elements in the set.
+Metric space is a function defines over a set $S\times S$ and returns a non-negative real number that gives a sense of distance between any 2 elements in the set.
 For any 2 elements $x, y, z$ from $S$ the following must be true for the definition of a metric $d$:

 $$
 \begin{aligned}